djaboxx/gemini-update/output/create_github_issue_from_implementation_plan_plan.md

 # Implementation Plan for Create GitHub Issue from Implementation Plan

-*Generated at: 2025-05-20 00:38:47*
+*Generated at: 2025-05-20 10:59:14*

 ## Description

-Allows users to generate a GitHub issue directly from a generated implementation plan, populating the issue with details from the plan.
+Add functionality to generate and create a GitHub issue directly from a generated implementation plan, pre-populating the issue with details from the plan.

 **Estimated Complexity**: Medium